sanchezcande/code-challenge-candelaria/README.md

 Fork this repo and create a Full Stack app using languages and frameworks of your choice that, literally, introduces you to us.
 Submit your response back to us here in the form of a pull request or submit it to us privately.
+Please don't spend more than a couple hours on it.

 ### Requirements
 * A backend with an API that accepts your name and stores it.
 The shape of the data